clydebarrow/sicom-usb/README.md

 ### Discovery Protocol

 Devices on the bus are initially unconfigured, i.e. do not have an address assigned.
-The controller requests new devices to identify themselves with a command 31 broadcast message:
+The controller requests new devices to identify themselves with a command 31 "ALL-CALL" broadcast message:

 ```